STELLA NIAGARA PRESERVE

 The property is also home to numerous sgraffito-style murals by Józef Sławiński, a renowned Polish artist.

 In June 2015, after a more than $3 million capital campaign, the Land Conservancy purchased this spectacular property from the Sisters of St. Francis.
-It was opened to the public in July 2015 and features walking trails, fishing access, and a place to put a kayak in the water.
+It was opened to the public in July 2015 and features walking trails and a place to put a kayak in the water.

 Visitors can park at the Lewiston Senior Center in the lot nearest Pletcher Road and the baseball diamonds.